 Certain supplements have been proven to improve sleep.
 I have my own product that I developed to help the SEALs get off of sleep drugs—while I was a physician for the SEALs.
 You can read more about that on my shop www.docparsley.com.
 Other sleep supplements exist of course and are generally designed to either make one feel more calm, decrease stress hormones, or concentrate substances (in our brains) that are usually associated with sleep state.
 All I can say about these supplements is that I have never seen a supplement with a single ingredient be effective for many people or be effective over a significant period of time.

-Regardless of what you are hoping 2018 will bring, I promise you that everything that I have learned in my life has led me to this statement: Nothing will improve your 2018 more than making sleep one of your highest priorities.
+Whatever your goals and plans are that you have set, I promise you that everything that I have learned in my life has led me to this statement: Nothing will improve your life more than making sleep one of your highest priorities.
 I wish you all the best.